SoftwareAG/c8y-docs/content/apama/analytics-introduction-bundle/events-and-channels.md

 layout: redirect
 ---

-In Apama EPL, interactions with the rest of the Cumulocity IoT ecosystem is done via events.
+In Apama EPL, interactions with the rest of the Cumulocity IoT ecosystem are done via events.
 A number of event definitions is provided for accessing Cumulocity IoT data.

 ### Predefined event types